Frequently Asked Questions

 If you would rather pick up your sign at one of our upcoming events, you will only be required to pay a deposit and the shipping fee will be waived.
 You would then pay the remaining balance when you collect your sign.
 If this is an option that you'd like to pursue, please let us know before finalizing your order.

-If you would like to pick up your sign locally (we are located in Sturtevant, WI) or at one of our future events, you may do so.
+If you would like to pick up your sign locally (we are located in Camp Douglas, WI) or at one of our future events, you may do so.
 In that case, you should let us know before we finalize your order.

 All signs are sent USPS Priority Mail.
 On rare occasions, we may ship using another method, such as UPS or Parcel Post.